Entertainment & Special Event Insurance — Kelly Insurance Group

 • Production plan (stage, sound, lighting, pyrotechnics)

-• Alcohol vendor agreements and TABC/liquor license copies
+• Alcohol vendor agreements and liquor license copies

 • Festival site map or floor plan for outdoor events

-• Any city or municipal permit requirements for coverage
+• Any city or municipal permit insurance requirements

 • List of vendors, subcontractors, or co-promoters